ImageMagick/Usage-Markdown/compose/index.md

 ### Layer Canvas/Page Offsets {#page}

-The composition of Layered Images use a very different philosophy.
+The composition of Layered Images uses a very different philosophy.
 All the images (as many as you like) are treated equally in the order given.
-They all have a "`-page`" or [Page Offset](../basic/#page) that position each image's top-left corner relative to a virtual canvas 'origin' (the default offset) but without gravity.
+They all have a "`-page`" or [Page Offset](../basic/#page) that positions each image's top-left corner relative to a virtual canvas 'origin' (the default offset) but without gravity.

-To process multiple images a new background image is generated using the current "`-background`" color with a size that is dependent on the operation being performed.
+To process multiple images, a new background image is generated using the current "`-background`" color with a size that is dependent on the operation being performed.
 This is assumed to be the 'destination' image (canvas).
 ALL the images are composited onto this new canvas one at a time in sequence.